 In 1 Corinthians 7:1-9, Paul advises those who have not received the special gift of singleness to marry.
 He explains that it is best for a man to have his own wife, and a woman her own husband.
-Paul's further advice is that a married couple should only abstain from sexual relations for a time, with consent-for example, to devote themselves to fasting and prayer.
+Paul's further advice is that a married couple should only abstain from sexual relations for a time, with consentfor example, to devote themselves to fasting and prayer.
 Afterwards, they should come together again and not deprive one another.
 God established sexual union as a gift to humans.
 Thus, we should not view it as something unwholesome.
 Neither should we use it as a weapon, withholding it against our spouse: the husband should render to his wife the affection due to her, and vice versa.
 The wife does not have authority over her own body, but the husband does.
-Likewise, the husband does not have authority over his own body, but the wife does.

-Sexual relations are less frequently addressed in the True Jesus Church's pulpit ministry and, within more conservative societies, there may be some embarrassment about open discussion on this topic.
+Likewise. the husband does not have authority over his own addressed in the True Jesus Church's pulpit ministry and, within more conservative societies, there may be some embarrassment about open discussion on this topic.
 But there is some urgency to facilitating a clear understanding in this area, as sexual relations is a key issue in the marital problems faced by couples in the church.
 When a husband and wife have problems, their sexual relationship will inevitably be affected.
-This leaves a foothold for the devil and. left unresolved, can lead the parties concerned to fall into temptation-that is, to look for fulfilment outside their marriage.
+This leaves a foothold for the devil and, left unresolved, can lead the parties concerned to fall into temptation-that is, to look for fulfilment outside their destroyed-for us to defile the marriage bed, and for us to hurt our spouse by withholding the intimacy that is due to them as part of this sacred covenant.